Sarah Biscarra-Dilley: Career

-Biscarra-Dilley is a part of the LGBTQ+ community and continues to incorporate this into her work, "The mixed-heritage, lesbian daughter of a strong-willed Mexican and Native American mother and an out, HIV-positive father, she has had the distinct benefit of being raised by inter-generational networks of blood and chosen/LGBTQ family; something to which she attributes many of her skills."
+Biscarra Dilley is a writer, multidisciplinary artist and language practitioner relating nitspu tiłhinktitʸu [San Luis Obispo + southern Monterey Counties, California, U.S.A.] and places joined by shared water.
+Their written and visual texts connect extraction and enclosure while emphasizing movement, relational landscapes and enduring presence.
 Biscarra-Dilley's connection to the LGBTQ+ community is shown in her participation in projects such as the group exhibit at the Toronto Free Gallery called the Emnowaangosjig – Coming Out: The Shifting and Multiple Self and the National Queer Arts Festival for numerous years.

-As of 2016, Biscarra-Dilley is working on writing a book that is focused on her Chumash heritage, in which "she hopes to bring all the parts, even the ugly ones, into the light to set the stage for healing.
-She is self-taught in two dialects of the Chumash language and continues to strengthen ties to her Indigenous community by studying the Chumash language independently and in collaboration with others doing the same.
+Working through a multidisciplinary process, their writing centers California Native endurance while naming "the missions as the first carceral spaces in what is now California" and the re-integration of what they note as the "three most central sites of knowing" in their tribal community as relationships to land, extended kinships, and embodiment Their dissertation is currently being adapted to a book.
+They work alongside their family with tʔɨnɨsmuʔ tiłhinktitʸu, the Northern Chumash or "Obispeño" language, and serve on their tribe's core language team.

-Biscarra-Dilley often uses "cut paper, archival material, handwork, language, thread, found objects and various natural materials" within her artwork.
+Biscarra Dilley often uses "cut paper, archival material, handwork, language, thread, found objects and various natural materials" within her artwork.

 She completed various artist-in-residence programs such as the Art Writer's Tiny Residency in Portland, Oregon; the Indigenous Art Journal at the Banff Centre for Arts in Banff, Canada; and Creativity, Carrizozo Colony, Carrizozo, New Mexico, as well as multiple others.
 Biscarra-Dilley has been awarded numerous grants and funds for her work such as the Alternative Exposure grant (2013), the Point Foundation Scholarship (2012–2014), and the Art Matters Foundation grant (2016–2017).

-Institute of Modern Art in Brisbane in 2018 invited Biscarra-Dilley, among four other Indigenous curators including Leuli Luna'i Eshraghi, Freja Carmichael, Tarah Hogue, and Lana Lopesi, "to develop [The Commute] a series of exhibitions and programs in collaboration with indigenous artists."
+Institute of Modern Art in Brisbane in 2018 invited Biscarra Dilley, among four other Indigenous curators including Leuli Luna'i Eshraghi, Freja Carmichael, Tarah Hogue, and Lana Lopesi, "to develop [The Commute] a series of exhibitions and programs in collaboration with indigenous artists."

 The Facebook, Inc. headquarters in Menlo Park, California features mural work in a dining hall by Sarah Biscarra-Dilley and the Black Salt Collective.